atao60/javaee7-websocket-chat/README.md

 * The port can be changed from the parent pom file.

 ## Todo

-Add a profile `payara-launcher` with antrun and Payara-Micro, i.e. without using the fatjar.

 Use of *capsule-maven-plugin* with the profile `glassfish-standalone`.